 Be aware of the requirements, and be sure to check that you've met them.
 Even more so at the time of year when parents are considering options for their children.
 But also see this page as an opportunity to engage with your next group of parents at an early stage.
 This might be the only page they visit on your site the first few times they visit, so it needs to be more than just a list of documents.
-Keep up to date with your school website requirements with our definitive school website requirements guide, and compliance software.
-If you want to delve deeper into getting your website fully compliant why not enrol on our compliance course on SchudioTV.
+Keep up to date with your school website requirements with our definitive school website requirements guide.
+If you want to delve deeper into getting your website fully compliant why not enrol on the school website manager membership on SchudioTV?